exonum/exonum-doc/src/architecture/serialization.md

 in the correspondence with [the validation rules](#segment-validation-rules).

 !!! note
-    A field of structure type always is handled as var-length field (even if all its fields are fixed-length): segment pointer in the header of the outer structure points to segment with the inner structure itself.
+    A field of structure type is always handled as var-length field (even if all its fields are fixed-length): segment pointer in the header of the outer structure points to the segment with the inner structure itself.

 !!! note "Example"
     Consider a structure containing `PublicKey`, `u64` and `bool` fields.
 In the